Supermarine Spitfire Mk XIV

 A total of over 300 flying bombs were destroyed by Spitfire Mk XIV.

 During October, a new phase of operations for the XIV’s was launched.
 This was directed against the Messerschmitt Me 262 twin-jet fighter and resulted in ‘anti-jet’ patrols.
 But the credit for the destruction of the first Me 262 jet fighter by a Supermarine, which happened on October 5, 1944, belonged to a IX of No.401 Squadron.

-Two Me 262 were encountered on December 8 to north of Nijmegen.
+Two Me 262 were encountered on December 8 to the north of Nijmegen.
 Again no results were obtained.
-But an other incident occurred the same day, involving No.130 Squadron aircraft.
+But another incident occurred the same day, involving No.130 Squadron aircraft.
 Ten XIV’s were engaged by 12 Me 109 G and Focke-Wulf Fw 190s.
 Three enemy aircraft were destroyed plus two probables were claimed for the loss of one Supermarine.

-Heavy German flak was, in fact, taking the most toll – particularly on the aircrafts engaged in the low altitude missions.
+Heavy German flak was, in fact, taking the most toll – particularly on the aircraft engaged in the low altitude missions.

-At last, two Me 262 were chased at Lübeck on April 25th by No.41 Squadron, where they made panic landings.
+At last, two Me 262 were chased to Lübeck on April 25th by No.41 Squadron, where they made panic landings.
 One aircraft was claimed as destroyed.